Post-Secondary Student Support Program

 First Nations students who want to pursue post-secondary studies and access available funding programs should contact their local band office or ISC regional office.

-For more information, consult Post-Secondary Student Support Program and University and College Entrance Preparation Program: National Guidelines 2023 to 2024.
+To learn more please consult the Post-Secondary Student Support Program and University and College Entrance Preparation Program: National Guidelines 2024 to 2025.

 National program guidelines for previous year